FAQs

 2) individualized coaching and mentoring for startups on developing and presenting their pharma-specific value proposition and how to subsequently effectively engage pharma; and

-3) a series of workshops and seminars for pharma members, known as “Executive Ed,” on how to implement digital health programs and partnerships.
+3) a series of workshops and seminars for pharma members on a variety of topics including emerging areas in AI and digital health and innovation adoption

 We have asynchronous and real-time virtual classes.
 The curriculum focuses on what startups need to know to engage with pharma, including: pharma basics, pharma’s internal structure and functions, how drugs are developed, pharma business models, regulatory drivers, pharma-startup deal structures, and current industry trends.
 Much of the content is studied asynchronously and real-time classes are focused on discussion and review.
 There is ample opportunity for peer-to-peer sharing through dynamic conversation and interactive workshops.
 Our startups have told us that our curriculum is both educational and fun.